 This one is totally a myth.
 The baby’s skin color is coded in the little one’s genes, so you couldn’t do much about it.
-The color of the food does not affect Your Baby ’s skin.
+The color of the food does not affect Your Child ’s skin.

 We hope you are relieved, after knowing some of the reasons behind these traditional beliefs.
-However, don’t forget to ask your doctor about something you are not certain about, for the well-being of you and Your Baby .
+However, don’t forget to ask your doctor about something you are not certain about, for the well-being of you and Your Child .